LaurelGerman/OOP_Car/README.md

-# OOP-Car
+# OOP_Car
-A project to practice OOP principles in Java
+A project to practice OOP principles in Java by simulating a car.

 Instructions: